d0c-s4vage/lookatme/docs/source/contrib_extensions.rst

 and allow original lookatme behavior (or other extensions) to handle the call to that rendering function.

-For example, an extension could provide its own implementation of the render function ``render_table`` to provide custom table rendering, such as sortable rows, alternating row background colors, etc.
+For example, an extension may provide its own implementation of the render function ``render_table`` to provide custom table rendering, such as sortable rows, alternating row background colors, etc.